pg25304/Security-and-Risk-Management/README.md

 ## Repository Overview

-Throughout this module I explored how organisations identify, assess, and manage information security risks.
-The repository combines theoretical study with practical application, demonstrating the development of technical knowledge, analytical thinking, collaborative working, and professional communication expected of a cybersecurity practitioner.
+Throughout this module I developed the ability to identify, assess, analyse and manage organisational information security risks using recognised cybersecurity frameworks, quantitative risk analysis techniques and professional governance practices.
+The repository combines academic study with practical application, demonstrating the technical knowledge, analytical thinking, collaborative working and professional communication expected of a cybersecurity practitioner.

 ## Knowledge and Competencies